McCzarny/skia-preview/README.md

 A web-based viewer for Skia icon format files (.icon).
 This tool allows you to visualize and preview icons in the Skia vector graphics format used by Chromium and other projects.

+The project is in WIP state, and I will add more features when needed.
+Feel free to contribute or report issues (preferably with an icon file that causes the issue).

 ## Demo

 Visit the live demo at: `https://McCzarny.github.io/skia-preview/`